 Westside San Joaquin Coalition Pesticide Data Reassessments

 Data from the Westside San Joaquin Water Quality Coalition from years 2004-2009 were submitted for the 2012 California Integrated Report.
 Data associated with these CalWQA Decisions were re-assessed using aquatic life benchmarks for the 2020-2022 California Integrated Report.
-The reporting limit was mistakenly omitted from the data and resulted in incorrect samples and/or exceedances reported for 143 waterbody pollutant combinations in the 2020-2022 California Integrated Report.
+The quantitation limit was mistakenly omitted from the data and resulted in incorrect samples and/or exceedances reported for 143 waterbody pollutant combinations in the 2020-2022 California Integrated Report.
 The data were re-evaluated for the 2024 California Integrated Report.
 No new listing or delisting recommendations are expected as a result of these reassessments.
 Additional issues, listed below, were discovered and will require additional reassessments in a future listing cycles:

 The range of dates for the replacement LOEs are larger than the original LOEs which resulted in duplicative assessments.